EXAMPLES OF SOCIAL JUSTICE ART

 • Sanford Biggers (2010) reconfigured quilts from the underground railroad addressing slavery and its lingering injustice.
 Exhibited at the Ringing Museum.

 • Vijay Iyer (2012) addressed Trayvon Martin’s killing in a wind quintet with words of the Florida “Stand Your Ground” law incorporated into the piece.
 Performed at the Sarasota Opera House in collaboration with La Musica.

 • Trenton Doyle Hancock (2013) created metaphors for good and evil in his autobiographical representations relating to his life as an artist and an African-American man in contemporary society.
 Exhibited at the Ringling Museum.

 • Helga Davis (2019) is addressing interracial understanding in her music performance piece to be presented in collaboration with EnsembleNewSRQ in 2022.

 • Jennifer Packer (2020) will address the lost black communities of Florida and lost black identity in her 2022 work to be exhibited at the Ringling Museum.

-In addition, a number of Hermitage Fellows over the years have raised their voices, their brushes, and their pens to shine light on matters of equality and justice.
+In addition, a number of Hermitage Fellows over the years have raised their voices, their brushes and pens to shine light on matters of equality and justice.

 As an organization and as a community of artists, we at the Hermitage vow to hold ourselves to the highest standards in combatting racism.
 There is no place for hate – in art or in life.
-We proudly support our Hermitage Fellows who engage in social justice reform and tell the stories that matter
+We are deeply committed to diversity, equity, and inclusion, and we proudly support our Hermitage Fellows who engage in social justice reform and the